1968 United States gubernatorial elections: Arkansas

 Winthrop Rockefeller had already made his mark in 1966, when he was elected as the first Republican governor since 1872 and having the black vote to boot, not to mention challenging the Faubus empire two years before in 1964.
 Getting re-elected in 1968 was good, but things for Rockefeller went downhill from there.

 Delaware

 Terry not wanting to take the National Guard out of the black communities in Wilmington played a factor in his defeat, not to mention that Peterson had made it.
 Peterson would go on to be a legend in Delaware politics in a short time, mainly for his "green" politics.

 Illinois

 Samuel H. Shapiro was governor temporarily after Otto Kerner Jr. resigned in order to accept appointment to the federal appellate court.
 Shapiro lost the race to get his own full term.
-Kerner, would become famous for two things: being the head of the National Advisory Commission on Civil Disorders, aka the Kerner Commission, and going to jail over various charges stemming from being a stockholder in a racetrack business.
+Kerner would become famous for two things: being the head of the National Advisory Commission on Civil Disorders, a.k.a. the Kerner Commission, and going to jail over various charges stemming from being a stockholder in a racetrack business.